By the time of the 1914 general election New Zealand had reverted to the first-past-the-post system.

 Rewarding larger parties

-A key feature of first-past-the-post electoral systems is that they over-reward larger parties – especially the winning party – in terms of the seats that they win.
-For example, the Reform Party won more than half the seats in the House of Representatives on three occasions (in 1914, 1919 and 1925), but did not win more than half the votes cast in any elections.
+First-past-the-post electoral systems over-reward larger parties – especially the winning party – in terms of the seats that they win.
+For example, the Reform Party won more than half the seats in the House of Representatives on three occasions (1914, 1919 and 1925), but never reached 47% of the votes cast.

-Some argue that the system’s favouring of larger parties is a strength rather than a weakness, as it encourages a single-party government.
+Some argue that the system’s favouring of larger parties is a strength rather than a weakness, as it encourages strong government by single parties.

 1928: a three-way split

-The 1928 election saw three parties – United (a repackaged version of the former Liberal Party), Reform and Labour – each get between 25% and 35% of the votes, and no party won more than half the seats in the House of Representatives.
+The 1928 election saw three parties – United (a repackaged version of the Liberal Party), Reform and Labour – each get between 25% and 35% of the votes, and none of them won more than one-third of the seats in the House of Representatives.

-After that, for a period of more than 60 years – from 1931 through to and including 1993 – first-past-the-post always delivered an absolute majority of the seats in Parliament to just one party (or, in the case of 1931, to two parties, United and Reform, that had jointly contested the election).
+After that, for a period of more than 60 years – from 1931 through to and including 1993 – first-past-the-post always delivered an absolute majority of the seats in Parliament to one party (or, in 1931, to two parties, United and Reform, that had jointly contested the election).

 Compromise and consensus